xcart/xc5-manual/en/modules/ebay_integration/importing_orders_from_ebay.md

 1. In your X-Cart store's Admin area, go to the Upload eBay orders page (**Orders** > **Upload eBay orders**)
     ![]({{site.baseurl}}/attachments/9306779/9439199.png)

-2. Specify, which orders you want to import by adjusting the following fields:
+2. Specify which orders you want to import by adjusting the following fields:
     * **eBay site**: Specify the eBay marketplace site from which you would like to import orders.
     * **Upload eBay order for**: Select the period for which you would like to import orders.
     * **eBay Order Id**: If you need to import all the orders changed during the specified period, leave this field blank.
 If you need to import just some specific orders, enter the [eBay Order Id](http://developer.ebay.com/devzone/xml/docs/reference/ebay/getorders.html#Request.OrderIDArray "eBay Order Id")s of these orders in this field (Multiple IDs should be separated with a comma).
 Note that _eBay Order Id_ is different from _eBay Sales Order Id_; it is _eBay Order Id_ values that you need to use here.